-As space becomes increasingly more congested, contested and competitive, the need to provide products and technology that are resilient and able to fulfil successful missions continues to grow.
+As space becomes increasingly more congested, contested and competitive, the need to provide products and technology that are resilient and able to fulfill successful missions continues to grow.
 In this evolving environment, the ability to adapt, maneuver, defend and protect assets is essential and requires systems that can detect threats and then quickly do something about them.

 In the second half of this two-part series, we detail the key areas where we and our peers must ensure space resiliency and national security.
 Leveraging our expertise in areas such as radio frequency systems, radiation-hardened electronics, secure communications, and activity mapping software, BAE Systems enables our customers to command, control and communicate with spacecraft, and ensure that electronics survive the radiation and temperature extremes of deep space – all contributing to a more resilient environment.